-As I began to pay attention to this, I was able to discern the difference between the happiness as described by my small self (personality) and authentic happiness that arises when we’re in the right relationship with our soul and something bigger than ourselves.
+As I began to pay attention to this, I was able to discern the difference between the happiness our small self (personality) is forever seeking, and the authentic happiness that arises when we’re in the right relationship with our soul and something bigger than ourselves.

 Authentic happiness arises when we can feel the full range of our emotions and our hearts are open to life.
 When we’re in the right relationship with our souls, we’re graced with moments of authentic happiness.

 Our life is fueled by either authentic power or personal force.